-Tim Rosales is the Vice President of The Wayne Johnson Agency, a nationally recognized Public Affairs firm specializing in ballot measure campaigns and regulatory/issue advocacy efforts, to public awareness, brand management and multi-media strategies.
+Tim Rosales is the President and CEO of Rosales Johnson Agency, a nationally recognized Public Affairs firm specializing in ballot measure campaigns and regulatory/issue advocacy efforts, to public awareness, brand management and multi-media strategies.
 We also have two in-house Media Placement and Opinion Research companies – Gateway Media and SmithJohnson Research.
-With more than seventeen years of statewide political experience, Tim Rosales leads The Wayne Johnson Agency’s public affairs portfolio.
+With more than seventeen years of statewide political experience, Tim Rosales leads Rosales Johnson Agency’s public affairs portfolio.
 Beginning with the firm in 2005, he has managed some of the biggest come-from-behind ballot initiative victories in the 2008, 2010 and 2012 campaign cycles including the historic defeat of recreational marijuana legalization – California’s No On Proposition 19 and overcoming a 50-point deficit in less than 3 months on the Massachusetts No On Question 2 effort.
 Tim has developed effective communications and messaging campaigns, guided clients through crises, and led several successful issue advocacy efforts for past clients including PhRMA and Expedia in California, New Jersey, New Mexico, Vermont, Connecticut, Mississippi and Massachusetts.

 Since coming to the agency, Tim has developed an impressive bi-partisan catalog of clients from diverse sectors such as healthcare, education, disability rights, hospitality and travel, manufacturing and green energy.